clingen-data-model/interpretation_json/README.md

 A full example of using the library to construct a JSON-LD interpretation is included in examples.py The structure of an interpretation is described more fully [here](http://datamodel.clinicalgenome.org/interpretation/master/index.html).

-### VariantInterpretation
+### VariantPathogenicityInterpretation

-The root of an interpretation document is a VariantInterpretation, which contains the pathogenicity of a particular variant for a particular disease.
-A VariantInterpretation requires an identifier; it is up to the user to manage these identifiers.
+The root of an interpretation document is a VariantPathogenicityInterpretation, which contains the pathogenicity of a particular variant for a particular disease.
+A VariantPathogenicityInterpretation requires an identifier; it is up to the user to manage these identifiers.
 In this example, we create an interpretation with a fictitious id:
 ```
 def create_example():
     #Create the root interpretation
     interpretation_id = 'http://example.com/interpretation_1'
-    interpretation = VariantInterpretation(interpretation_id)
+    interpretation = VariantPathogenicityInterpretation(interpretation_id)
 ```

 Now we want to add the necessary attributes to the interpretation.
 In particular we want to add an allele, a condition, and a pathogenicity.
 Later we will also add the rules and data that were used to derive the interpretation.